Spinal Decompression & Disc Recovery

 - Leg or arm symptoms that may follow a nerve pattern (radiation, tingling, heaviness, or weakness sensations)

-- Spinal stenosis type complaints where walking/standing tolerance is limited and positions matter
+- Spinal stenosis type complaints where walking/standing tolerance is limited

 - Facet joint and stiffness patterns where extension, prolonged posture, or morning stiffness is a driver

 - Comprehensive disc screening with symptom mapping, tolerance testing, and baseline measures.
-We begin with a focused history and exam to identify your pain driver, rule out red flags, and determine if decompression is appropriate
+We begin with a focused history and exam to identify your pain driver, rule out red flags, and determine if decompression is appropriate.

 What’s the difference between Cox Chiropractic flexion distraction and machine traction?—